iann0036/tf-cfn-provider/docs/providers/aws/IotTopicRule.md

 `RangeKeyValue` - (Optional) The range key value.

+`RoleArn` - (Required) The ARN of the IAM role that grants access to the DynamoDB table.

 `TableName` - (Required) The name of the DynamoDB table.

 `Endpoint` - (Required) The endpoint of your Elasticsearch domain.